LineageOS/lineage_wiki/pages/libvirt-qemu.md

 source build/envsetup.sh
 ```

 Virtual A/B partition scheme is used by default.
-If you would like to use A-only partition scheme instead (which requires less space), run the following command prior to each build:
+If you would like to use non-A/B partition scheme instead (which requires less space), run the following command prior to each build:
 ```
 export AB_OTA_UPDATER=false
 ```